hdtodd/DNT/README.md

 	* Now, whenever the monitoring system is rebooted, it will restart the rtl_433 service and the mqtt service needed to broadcast in JSON format the information received by the RTL\_433 dongle as ISM packets.

 ### Displaying Temperatures
-The `DNT.py` program was designed to run on a Raspberry Pi 7" touchscreen display, but it will function on any system for which the `tkinter` library is available.
-It has been tested on both Raspbian and Mac OSX on which Python3 had been installed.
+The `DNT` program was designed to run on a Raspberry Pi 7" touchscreen display, but it will function on any system for which the `tkinter` library is available.

 Perform these steps on the computers you intend to use to display temperatures from neighborhood thermometer remotes: